 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 14, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 14, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Forget hectic travel, unpredictable weather or awkward conversations with the in-laws.
 According to a new report from CompareCards.com, nothing stresses Americans out during the holiday season like shopping.

 Nearly two-thirds of Americans agreed with the following statement: Shopping is the most stressful part of the holiday season.
 That doesn’t mean that Americans hate to shop, though.
 In a wide-ranging series of questions about their views on shopping, a large majority of Americans said they had engaged in “retail therapy” at some point and that shopping makes them feel better when they’re down.
 They also shared where they’re most likely to impulse buy and whether they’ve ever shopped while sad, bored or even intoxicated.